Current studies include:

 The Virtual Young Women's Initiative

-Dr. Partridge received a three-year, American Society of Clinical Oncology (ASCO) Cancer Foundation Improving Cancer Care Grant to expand the domain of the Program for Young Women with Breast Cancer into a national, virtual program called the Young and
+Dr. Partridge received a three-year, American Society of Clinical Oncology (ASCO) Cancer Foundation Improving Cancer Care Grant to expand the domain of the Program for Young Adults with Breast Cancer into a national, virtual program called the Young and

 a booklet, which included resource links, as well as access to a study website, which included videos from experts in the field.
 Print and website content was intended to help patients and their doctors understand and address the concerns of young

 This study is now closed to enrollment and is in data analysis.
 There have been three papers published to date.
-The team will use the findings to continue to refine the model of care for the Program for Young Women with Breast Cancer to community cancer
+The team will use the findings to continue to refine the model of care for the Program for Young Adults with Breast Cancer to community cancer

 settings and study the effect of the expanded program on fertility issues and other measures of quality of care, satisfaction, and quality of life.

-Young Women and Fertility Issues
+Young Adults and Fertility Issues

 An internet-based survey of 1,700 young breast cancer survivors from across the United States identified a desire for better communication about fertility issues, as well as a need for research into treatments that preserve fertility among young breast